 The losses were from crude sales, royalties and signature bonuses for oil-exploration concessions through collusion between government officials, Nigeria National Petroleum Corp. and people working for its partners, who include Royal Dutch Shell Plc (RDSA) and Exxon Mobil Corp.
-(XOM), according to the report.
+(XOM:US), according to the report.

 Investigation will show “if it borders on outright stealing,” Jonathan said in Abuja, the capital, while receiving the report.
 “If there are errors of calculations or maybe misinformation from the relevant agencies of government, that will be sifted out.”

 The report, obtained by Bloomberg, was prepared by a team set up by the Petroleum Minister Diezani Alison-Madueke in February.
 Tony Okonedo, a spokesman for Shell, and Nigel Cookey Gam, a spokesman for Exxon, said their companies will comment after they’ve seen and studied the report.

 Shell is the biggest oil operator in Nigeria, followed by Exxon Mobil.
 Along with Chevron Corp., Total SA and Eni SpA, they run joint ventures with the state oil company, NNPC, that pump more than 90 percent of the country’s oil.
 Crude exports account for more than 95 percent of Nigeria’s foreign earnings and 80 percent of government revenue, according to the Petroleum Ministry.